bee-san/branadonskerritt.github.io/_posts/2017-12-05-An-Introduction-To-Combinatronics.md

 The subject of combinatorial analysis or combinatorics (pronounced com-bin-a-tor-ics) is concerned with such questions.
 We may loosely describe it as the branch of mathematics concerned with selecting, arranging, constructing, classifying, and counting or listing things.

+This is really important, so make sure to memorise it:
+Permutations are **ordered** combinations.
+We don't care about the order of combinations.
+If you have a locker number, 4457, you care about the order because 5474 wouldn't work.

 # Product Rule

 If there is a sequence of K events with n1 ... nk possible outcomes, then the total number of outcomes for the sequence of K events is n1 x n2 x ... nk